connectrpc/connectrpc.com/docs/faq.md

 We encourage you to give it a try and report any issues you find to Go or connect-go to help bring WASM in Go forward.

-### Why am I seeing a "stream error: stream ID 5; INTERNAL_ERROR; received from peer" error message after X seconds?
+### Why am I seeing a "stream error: stream ID 5; INTERNAL_ERROR; received from peer" error message after X seconds? {#stream-error}

-The Go HTTP server has a read or write timeout configured.
-This timeout applies to the entire operation duration, even for streaming calls.
-So if an operation takes longer than that, the server closes the stream and clients can see the above error message.
+It means that your [http.Server](https://pkg.go.dev/net/http#Server) has a `ReadTimeout` or `WriteTimeout` field configured.
+These fields apply to the entire operation duration, even for streaming calls.
+If an operation takes longer than the value specified, the server closes the stream and clients can see the above error message.
+The other timeout fields won't cause this error, and we ncourage you to set `ReadHeaderTimeout` in particular.

 ### How do I close a client response stream in connect-go?